Deputy Attorney General

 M. Bonner Denton received his Bachelor of Science-Chemistry and Bachelor of Arts-Psychology degrees in 1967 from Lamar State College of Technology and his Ph.D. - Chemistry in 1972 from the University of Illinois.
 Today Denton is a Galileo Professor of Chemistry and Professor of Geological Sciences at the University of Arizona.
 Research interests include analytical instrumentation, optical spectroscopy, mass spectrometry, separation science, and scientific imaging.
 Over the years Denton and his group have developed methodologies that are today widely used in the field of forensic science.
 He pioneered the development of high resolution array detector technology for both ultra-sensitive spectroscopic analysis and microscopic imaging.
 The high performance achievable in modern Raman, Fluorescence and Atomic Emission Spectroscopies, is directly traceable to contributions made by Denton and his research group.
 Currently Denton is applying new advanced detector innovations leading to the development of ultra-trace level explosives detection instrumentation capable of detecting small quantities of explosives at over forty meters standoff distances.
 Denton is a Fellow of the Royal Society of Chemistry; Fellow of the American Association for the Advancement of Science; Fellow of the Society for Applied Spectroscopy; and Fellow of the American Chemical Society.
 He has published over 200 peer reviewed publications and holds 15 patents in the field of chemical instrumentation.

-Jules Epstein is Professor of Law at Widener University School of Law, where he teaches Evidence, Criminal Procedure and Criminal Law, and Director of the school’s Taishoff Advocacy, Technology and Public Service Institute.
+Jules Epstein is Professor of Law and Director of Advocacy Programs at Temple Beasley School of Law, where he teaches Evidence.
 He has published extensively regarding the death penalty, eyewitness identification and evidence, and is faculty for the National Judicial College, teaching Evidence and Capital Case courses.
 In the area of forensics, Professor Epstein has worked on two DNA workgroups and in capital case trainings for NIJ, and on a working group on latent print issues for the National Institute for Standards and Technology that led to publication of LATENT PRINT EXAMINATION AND HUMAN FACTORS: IMPROVING THE PRACTICE THROUGH A SYSTEMS APPROACH ((NIST Interagency Report 7842, 2012) He is co-editor of THE SCIENTIFIC EVIDENCE REVIEW (ABA, 2013) and THE FUTURE OF EVIDENCE (ABA, 2011) and served as section editor for the ENCYCLOPEDIA OF FORENSIC SCIENCES, 2nd Edition.
 Professor Epstein has lectured on forensics to judges and attorneys.

-John Fudenberg is the Assistant Coroner for The Clark County Office of the Coroner/Medical Examiner (CCOCME) in Las Vegas, NV.
-The Assistant Coroner position in the second in command of the office, there are over 15,000 deaths annually in Clark County.
+John Fudenberg is the Coroner of The Clark County Office of the Coroner/Medical Examiner (CCOCME) in Las Vegas, NV.
+The Coroner is an appointed position and functions as the head of the department, Clark County employs six full-time and eleven part-time board certified forensic pathologists.
+The CCOCME also employs 30 Medicolegal Death Investigators who are all ABMDI certified.
+There are nearly 17,000 deaths annually in Clark County and the office in vestigates nearly 75 percent of those deaths.
 CCOCME is the only Coroner’s Office accredited by both the International Association of Coroner’s and Medical Examiners (IAC&ME) and the National Association of Medical Examiners (NAME).
-John has been employed with the CCOCME for 10+ years and has 16+ years of law enforcement experience from Minnesota and Las Vegas.
-John is the President or the International Association of Coroner’s and Medical Examiners (IAC&ME) and serves as the Chair of the Scientific Working Group on Medicolegal Investigations (SWGMDI).
+John has been employed with the CCOCME for 13+ years and has 16+ years of law enforcement experience from Minnesota and Las Vegas.
+John is the Past President for the International Association of Coroner’s and Medical Examiners (IAC&ME), served as the Chair of the Scientific Working Group on Medicolegal Investigations (SWGMDI) and the Chair of the Medicolegal Subcommittee of the OSAC.

 S. James Gates, Jr., Ph.D.